kissgyorgy/my-stars/README.md

 - [sorenisanerd/gotty](https://github.com/sorenisanerd/gotty) - Share your terminal as a web application
 - [inbucket/inbucket](https://github.com/inbucket/inbucket) - Disposable webmail server (similar to Mailinator) with built in SMTP, POP3, RESTful servers; no DB required.
 - [reactive-tech/kubegres](https://github.com/reactive-tech/kubegres) - Kubegres is a Kubernetes operator allowing to deploy one or many clusters of PostgreSql instances and manage databases replication, failover and backup.
-- [aquasecurity/trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues
+- [aquasecurity/trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets
 - [tmaxmax/go-sse](https://github.com/tmaxmax/go-sse) - Fully featured, spec-compliant HTML5 server-sent events library
 - [segmentio/asm](https://github.com/segmentio/asm) - Go library providing algorithms optimized to leverage the characteristics of modern CPUs
 - [ricardobranco777/go-openssl](https://github.com/ricardobranco777/go-openssl) - OpenSSL bindings for hash functions.
 Some may be faster than the ones provided with Go.